 In order to determine the right width for your hedge, you need to consider factors such as the amount of space in your property and your chosen plant(s).
 Generally, shrubs grow bushier and take more space compared to trees, so if you decide to plant them, you should plan for a larger width.

 If you have a large space in your property, you can plan for a width that can fit two or three rows of plants.
 But if you have a limited space, you will have to settle for a single row and consider growing trees.

-To determine the amount of space between the plants in a row, you need to consider the plant species and your desired fence strength.
+To determine the amount of space between the plants in a row, you need to consider the plant species and your desired fence strength and thickness.
 If you expect the plants to grow wide at maturity, you should provide a wider spacing.
-On the other side, if you want a thick and strong fence, you will have to settle for a narrow spacing.
+On the other side, to grow a thick and strong fence, you need to settle for a narrow spacing.